- Tools and templates

-Customer acquisition cost (CAC): How to calculate and improve it
+Customer acquisition cost formula and tips to improve your CAC

 Customer acquisition cost is the amount of money a business spends to gain a new customer.
 Here’s how to calculate this key metric, plus three ways to improve it.

 Last updated November 2, 2023

 Customer acquisition cost (CAC) is the amount of money an organization spends on advertising and sales initiatives to convert a lead into a customer.
 According to ProfitWell, CAC for companies increased by approximately 60 percent between 2014 and 2019.
 However, in recent years, McKinsey & Company reports that the shift to digital sales led to 30 percent higher acquisition efficiency for businesses.

 Every company wants to decrease the money it spends to acquire new customers, and pivoting to online sales is just one strategy.